Linerre/better-email/README.md

-Some HTML templates for email promotions.
+Some HTML templates for email campaings.